Kirchoffs/simple-db/src/main/java/org/syh/demo/simpledb/transaction/README.md

 - Undo is for uncompleted transactions in which some log records are not committed.
 - Redo is for the completed transactions that do not have their modifications written to disk.

+The flush-to-disk order is:
+1. Flush the update log record to disk.
+2. The order of the next two steps (flush the update to disk and flush the commit log record to disk) is not important.

 Side notes:
 - __committed (transaction completed) != data written to disk__